 Between 40 to 64 years old

 Have a baseline eye exam at age 40, unless you having symptoms or have a risk factor for eye disease.
-If you have symptoms or a risk factor, such as high blood pressure, diabetes or a family history of eye disease, consult your ophthalmologist or optometrist for how often you should be examined.
+If you have symptoms or a risk factor, such as high blood pressure, diabetes or a family history of eye disease, talk with your ophthalmologist or optometrist for how often you should be examined.

 Over 65 years old